lumeland/lume.land/docs/advanced/migrate-from-11ty.md

 - Process assets (like `css`, `js` or `svg` files).
 - Support for `JSX` and `TSX`.
 - You can search pages by any criteria, not only tags.
-- It's easy to add processors and preprocessors to do arbitrary things like manipulate HTML code using DOM APIs.
+- It's easy to add processors and preprocessors to do arbitrary things like manipulating HTML code using DOM APIs.